Fishing Oxygen Systems Rules of the Oxygen Road

 OXYGEN, OXYGEN EQUIPMENT AND OXYGEN ENRICHED ENVIRONMENTS ARE ALL CONSIDERED THE SAME – SAFETY RULES APPLY

-Contact an oxygen expert that knows how to safely install an oxygen system on your boat.
+Contact an oxygen equip expert that knows how to safely install an oxygen system on your boat.
 An expert can and will teach you how to store, handle and use pure oxygen and oxygen equipment safely.

 FACT: Oxygen is not air.
-Never treat these 2 different gases the same.

-Here’s a few “Rules of the Oxygen Road” regarding oxygen gas and high-pressure oxygen cylinders.
+A few “Rules of the Oxygen Road” regarding oxygen gas and high-pressure oxygen cylinders.

 Never look into your live well with a burning cigarette in your mouth.
 EXTREME FIRE HAZARD

 Always crack (open the oxygen tank valve slowly to blow out dust and foreign material) in the oxygen cylinder valve before connecting the regulator.
-After connecting the regulator, open the oxygen cylinder valve slowly.
-HIGH PRESSURE SAFETY
+Never stand in front of the high-pressure regulator when charging the regulator with high-pressure oxygen.

-Never use cleaning solvents, WD-40, isopropyl alcohol (household rubbing alcohol) or any other cleaning products or any oil base products on oxygen equipment or in oxygen enriched environments.
+Never use cleaning solvents, WD-40, isopropyl alcohol (household rubbing alcohol) or any other cleaning products or any oil base products on oxygen equipment or in oxygen-enriched environments.
 FIRE HAZARD

 FIRE SAFETY USING OXYGEN the gas:

-TH Marine OXYGENATOR™
+OXYGENATOR™

 FIRE SAFETY